ciscoheat/buddy/README.md

 ### Enum

 `a.should.equal(b)` - Makes a deep equality check, using `Type.enumEq`.
-A warning will be given when enums is compared by `should.be` since the result of that comparison is undefined.
+A warning will be given when enums are compared by `should.be`, since the result of that comparison is undefined.

 ### Exceptions